bingeli1212/nitrile-preview/doc/DOC-diagram.md

     draw &points
     drawanglearc "1\\2\\3" &points

-# The drawlinesegcong-operation
+# The 'drawlinesegcong' operation

 This operation is to draw a short bar to indicate the congrudencies of two or more line segments.
-Each coordinates is to be assumed as the end points of line segments.
+It will look for all line segments in the coords and will draw a short bar (can be changed via vartype style) in the middle of the line.
+In the following example a short bar is to be drawn in the middle of the horizontal line and in the middle of the vertical line.

-    drawlinesegcong (0,0) (1,1) (2,2) ...
+    drawlinesegcong (0,0) [h:4] [v:4]

 The length of the short bar is determined by the barlength-option, The bartype-option will also be checked